JohnEvansOkyere/JohnEvansOkyere/README.md

 * Phone: +233 544954643

 ✨ Feel free to explore my repositories.
 I’m always open to new opportunities, collaborations, and building impactful data-driven solutions.

----

-Would you like me to also design a **GitHub profile banner idea** (visual header with your role + tagline + nature/adventure vibe) so your front page looks even more engaging?